FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 Persecution and Exceptional Hardship

-No. If you believe that you qualify for a waiver of the two-year home-country physical presence requirement under both persecution and exceptional hardship to your U.S. citizen (or legal permanent resident) spouse or child, you may apply for a waiver recommendation under only one of these two bases.
+No. If you believe you qualify for a waiver of the two-year home-country physical presence requirement under both persecution and exceptional hardship to your U.S. citizen (or legal permanent resident) spouse or child, you may apply for a waiver recommendation under only one of these two bases.

 Requests to reconsider persecution or exceptional hardship applications must be made to USCIS.